fhiso/legacy-format/data-model-old-HEADER.md

 Payload
 :   None

+{.note} GEDCOM permitted a `SUBMITTER_REGISTERED_RFN` with tag `RFN`, the value of which needed to be preregistered with Ancestral File, a service that is no longer available.
+It has thus been removed from this specification, making it an extension tag.

 Default tag
 :   `SUBM`

-{.note} GEDCOM permitted a `SUBMITTER_REGISTERED_RFN` with tag `RFN`, the value of which needed to be preregistered with Ancestral File, a service that is no longer available. `RFN` has thus been removed from this specification, making it an extension tag.

 ### `elf:TEXT_FROM_SOURCE`                             {#elf:TEXT_FROM_SOURCE}